A Note from Jodee to Adult Survivors of Bullying

 Guidelines for Healing

-It took me until the night of my twenty year high school reunion to realize there was never anything wrong with me back in school.
-I was simply on old soul trapped in a young body who was misunderstood because of it.
-Before you can truly escape the hold your former classmates still have on your self-esteem, you need to reprogram your self-talk now, rather than replay past voices.
+It took me until the night of my twenty-year high school reunion to realize there was never anything wrong with me back in school.
+I was simply an old soul trapped in a young body and was misunderstood because of it.
+Before you can truly escape the hold your former classmates still have on your self-esteem, you need to reprogram your self-talk now rather than replay past voices.

-Years later, I would be diagnosed with Post Traumatic Stress Disorder (PTSD) as a result of my years being bullied at school.
-Most of you probably associate PTSD with Viet Nam, a disorder that afflicts only soldiers.
-The truth is that PTSD can affect anyone exposed to prolonged traumatic experiences.
+Years later, I would be diagnosed with Post Traumatic Stress Response (PTSR) as a result of my years being bullied at school.
+Most of you probably associate PTSR with Vietnam, a disorder that afflicts only soldiers.
+The truth is that PTSR can affect anyone exposed to prolonged traumatic experiences.
 My diagnosis saved my life.
 I encourage you to seek out a therapist or other mental health professional to help you overcome your own past as a victim of peer abuse.
-Make sure that whomever you choose understands PTSD and has experience treating PTSD patients.
+Make sure that whomever you choose understands PTSR and has experience treating PTSR patients.

 I won’t lie to you.
 I’m still working through my own healing.
 Sometimes, when I drive by my old high school, hear a certain song, or smell something that reminds me of the school cafeteria, it takes me right back to those painful years and I am gripped by an irrational panic.
 The struggle to become whole again is a daily process, achieved through small, but vital triumphs.
 I celebrate my courage every time I step foot inside a school gym.
 If I run into a former classmate in a restaurant and am comfortable making small talk, I smile inside, knowing that I’m getting better.
 You can achieve the same.
 Remember, you’re not alone anymore.
 We have each other.